The Hunt For Community in the US: Bands and Hands — A Simultaneous Celebration of Boxing and Music

 I followed Free into the bar, we sat at the bar near the stage area.
 He’d offered me a beer, but I declined.

 Free was 24 years old at the time of doing this interview, he’s an artist that has a lot of hobbies, including sustainability (he grows mushrooms).
-He’s genuinely a pretty nice guy, we even talked about martial arts films at one point, but I won’t get into that and get distracted.
+He’s genuinely a pretty nice guy, we even talked about martial arts films at one point, but I won’t get into that and get distracted like we did originally during the interview.

-We moved on to start talking about Bands on Hands itself.
+We moved on to start talking about Bands and Hands itself.

 “Alright cool, cool, alright, so I guess it’s just kind of what I asked before, I mean, what made you want to come up and start all of this up?”
 I had asked.